Resume credentials confuse many people.

-Credentials include certifications, graduate degrees, and professional licenses.
-(If I skipped any category of credentials, please share it in the comments below.)
+If I skipped any category, please share it in the comments below.

-Be sure to put your credentials right after your name at the top of your resume (see an example here).
+I advise putting credentials right after your name at the top of your resume.

-1. If employers list your credential as a must have, or a nice to have, in the position description, you want the reader to see it right away.
+1. If employers list your credential as a must-have in the job posting, you want your reader to see it right away.

-2. When the reader knows you have a credential relevant to the position they are recruiting for, they are more likely to read your entire resume and read it carefully.
+2. When the reader knows you have a credential relevant to their position, they’re more likely to read your entire resume.

-4. If you don’t put the credential at the top of your resume, you will likely put it at the bottom of your resume along with your education.
-If your reader doesn’t go past the jump, they won’t ever see it.
+4. If you don’t put the credential at the top of your resume, you will likely put it at the bottom.
+If your reader doesn’t go past the jump, they won’t see it.

 Here are some examples of how you might present your credential(s) at the top of your resume:

 - Joy Garcia, MD, MBA